 Youth can mean inner turmoil.
 A person can have the tendency to be a part of the show.
 A younger lad can look at the show with awe.
 But an older person really can have the urge to go out and be part of the show.

 This reminds me of a quote from Colonel Muhammad Khan.
 He says in his Bajang Aamad that it is much better to be a spectator than to be a showman.
 He was a prolific Urdu writer.

 Anyhow, sometimes you need to develop a perspective for yourself and your life in wake of what is happening around you in the world.
-A person with limited jurisdiction these days is blessed in some sense, he can legally keep quite over affairs that require the intervention with force.
+A person with limited jurisdiction these days is blessed in some sense, he can legally keep quiet over affairs that require intervention with force.